 As we mentioned before, rabbits are highly cautious and loud noises or fast movements might scare them.
 Before picking them up, allow them to get used to your presence.
 If they seem calm, gently pick them up or wait for them to approach you.
 Do not ever pick them up by the ears.
 You want to have a firm grip so they don’t get loose but also be gentle enough that you don’t hurt them.
 Many rabbits like to be cradled against your body with their feet resting on your forearm.

 8. Register the Rabbit at the Vet’s Office

 Like cats and dogs, rabbits need health checkups too, and the sooner you can register them at your local vet’s office, the sooner the vet can confirm that they are in good health.
 They will also vaccinate your rabbit and advise you on the next steps for neutering them.
-Don’t be afraid to ask your vet any questions you have about your new pet so that you get the more informative advice possible.
+Don’t be afraid to ask your vet any questions you have about your new pet so that you get the most informative advice possible.

 9. Consider Getting Pet Insurance

-Accidents and illness happen, and if you don’t have pet insurance, it could leave you with a pretty hefty bill.
+Accidents and illnesses happen, and if you don’t have pet insurance, it could leave you with a pretty hefty bill.
 Insurance protects you from loss, theft, and death from illness or injury.
 Look around to find the best policy and decide if it is a good investment for you.

 10. Grooming Your Bunny

 Bunnies require some maintenance and you have to be dedicated to grooming them.
 They get hairballs and overgrown teeth that you have to keep in check.
 Brush your rabbits a few times a week.
 Rabbit chews are available at most pet supply stores and keep your rabbits stimulated and their teeth at a reasonable length.